 But what are these key strengths, how do you identify them, and – most important of all – how do you convey that information in your resume?
 In this post, we will explain key strengths, provide some tips to help you put those strengths on a resume, and examine thirty strengths that could help you make the right impression on prospective employers.

-Key strengths are something that go beyond your educational experience or actual work history.
-They are those intangible characteristics that you bring to any job, and provide the foundation and fuel for your success in the working world.
-They encompass your knowledge and skills, and help to define your abilities and true potential as an employee.
+Key strengths are traits that go beyond your educational experience or actual work history.
+They are those intangible characteristics that you bring to any job and that provide the foundation and fuel for your success in the working world.
+They encompass your knowledge and skills and help to define your true potential as an employee.